pjt/saxon/README.markdown

 ------------

 You must have the saxon9.jar & the saxon9-s9api.jar on your classpath.
-(Latest versions available at [the Sourceforge download area][sfdl].)
+(Latest versions available at the Sourceforge [download area][sfdl].)

 Use
 ---

-You can compile XML strings or files into nodes in memory ("XdmNodes" in Saxon-land), as in
+You can compile XML strings or files into nodes in memory ("XdmNodes"), as in

     user=> (use 'saxon)
     nil